amandaortega/EVeP/README.md

 Running
 =======

 EVeP was implemented with Python 3.6.
+After installing the prerequisites, you can run the file main.py.

 Prerequisites
 -------------